alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 - Static Site Generator (SSG): Gatsby, Next.js, Nuxt.js, Hugo, Jekyll, Hexo
 - Progressive Web Apps (PWA): React, Angular, Vue.js, Preact, PWABuilder

-Since I wanted to **keep it simple**, I used a **static site generator.** I must admit I hesitated with Hugo, Jekyll and Hexo, all three options were good for me and although I liked Hugo for its fast build times and execution performance, I finally decided on <kbd>Jekyl</kbd> just because the theme I used ([Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/){:target="_blank"}) I liked more visually than the other options and I didn't want to have to customize it too much.
+Since I wanted to **keep it simple**, I used a **static site generator.** I must admit I hesitated with Hugo, Jekyll, and Hexo, all three options were good for me and although I liked Hugo for its fast build times and execution performance, I finally decided on <kbd>Jekyl</kbd> just because the theme I used ([Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy/){:target="_blank"}) I liked more visually than the other options and I didn't want to have to customize it too much.

 > I am a big fan of the KISS design principle!
 {: .prompt-info }